ffroliva/mimecast-backend/README.md

 }
 ```

+## Erro handling

+This app handles two main errors:

+1. Non-proxy server is offline.
+When we search form the `/servers` endpoint is called
+to fetch the set of available servers to search at.
+If by any chance the server is no longer up but we try to search at
+it `ConnectException` ins thrown by the netty server and handle by the `handleConnectException`.
+2. If the user informs a directory that does no exist
+a `BusinessException` is thrown and handle by the `handleBusinessException`;

-## Google guava for the rescue in the file search in the backend.
+## Google guava for the rescue in the file search engine.

-While developing the file search in the backend I faced situations where I was not able to handle exceptions properly.
+While developing the file search engine I faced situations where I was not able to handle exceptions properly.
 I developed two other implementations of the file search, one using `Files.walk` and `Files.walkfiletree`.

-1. At first I used `Files.walk` who eventually might throws `java.io.UncheckedIOException: java.nio.file.AccessDeniedException:` which can't be catched by a `try-catch` block.
-I, therefore, dropped this implementation.
+1. At first I used `Files.walk` who eventually might
+throws `java.io.UncheckedIOException: java.nio.file.AccessDeniedException:`
+which can't be catched by a `try-catch` block.
+I, therefore, dropped this
+implementation.

 2. Then, I tried using `Files.walkfiletree`.
-However, in this implementation I was not able to properly return a stream of data out of it.
+However, in this implementation
+I was not able to properly return a stream out of it.
 This implementation was also dropped.

-3. My third and final implementation used google guava toolbox to search the files of a given directory.
-With google guava I was able to handle erros properly.
+3. My third and final implementation used google guava toolbox to search the
+files in directories.
+With google guava I was able to handle errors properly.
 Here is the code:

 ```java
 @Slf4j